kyledavis109/Music-Exploration-App-API/README.md

 9. Now you need to install the needed npm packages.
 To do so, first navigate to the root folder of this repository and then run `npm i`.

 #### To Start API
- To start the API, run the command `nodemon reactExpressRoutes` to spin up the server.
+ To start the API, run the command `nodemon reactExpressRoutes` to spin up the API.
 You are now ready to run the frontend of the application!

 ### Support